oracle-livelabs/security/data-safe/api-copy-audit-data/api-copy-audit-data.md

     The file compiles without any output in the console.

+## Task 7: Obtain the compartment OCID for your target database

+1. From the navigation menu, select **Oracle Database**, and then **Autonomous Transaction Processing**.

+2. Under **List scope** on the left, make sure that your compartment is selected.

+3. On the right, click the name of your database.
+On the **Autonomous Database information** tab, find the compartment information.

+4. From the navigation menu, select **Identity and Security**, and then on the right under **Identity**, select **Compartments**.

+5. Click the name of your compartment.

+    The **Compartment details** page is displayed.

+6. On the **Compartment Information** tab, click the **Copy** link next to **OCID** and paste the OCID into a temporary local text file.
+You need the OCID for the next task.

-## Task 7: Run the compiled java file
+## Task 8: Run the compiled java file

-1. Run the following commands to set the variables.
-In the example below, replace `your-compartment-ocid` with the OCID of the compartment for your target database.
+1. Return to Cloud Shell and run the following commands to set the variables.
+In the example below, replace `your-compartment-ocid` with the compartment OCID for your target database.

     ```
     <copy>export BUCKET=DataSafeAuditData